pneumiwe/swift-journey/README.md

 ## January 2026:

 - Completed 3 tutorials on Swift Playgrounds
-- Built my first app & submitted my app to the Swift Student Challenge
+	- Learn to code 1 & 2
+	- Get started with apps

 ## February 2026:

-- Built my first app with the help of AI
+- Built my first app with AI
-- Submitted the app to the Swift Student Challenge
+- Submitted my app to the Swift Student Challenge

 ## March - May 2026: